 spot_img

-P&H Sea Kayaks Virgo: Touring Kayak Review
+P&H Virgo Sea Kayak Review

 I’m always on the hunt for the ‘ultimate kayak’.
 The idea that such a kayak exists is a little unrealistic.
 What I’m really searching for is my ultimate kayak.
 We’re all looking for something a little different.
 Depending on factors like paddling expertise, where we paddle, and what type of paddling experiences we like to pursue.